 The fracture corridors have again a permeability equal to 50 D. As in the previous example, we compute a reference solution by solving the flow directly on the fine-scale model.
 The initial grid for the multiscale test is 10 times coarser in the two horizontal directions.
 In addition, each connected fracture corridor also composes a single coarse block.
-The saturation fields in different layers 2,000 days after the start of injection and production are presented in Fig. 6.
+The saturation fields in different layers 2,000 days after the start of injection and production are presented in Fig. 5.
 We see that the plots in the right column are quite similar to those in the middle, although not all flow paths are identical.
 To check how critical these differences are, we can compare some important cumulative characteristics, like oil production rates and water cut.
-Such comparisons are presented in Figs. 7 and 8 and show good correspondence between the results; in particular, we see that the multiscale method is able to capture the correct water breakthrough in all wells.
-However, wells P7 and P8 have a noticable discrepancy in the water-cut curves.
-This discrepancy can be significantly reduced by adding extra coarse blocks that adapt to (and explicitly represent) the high-permeable fracture corridors, as was done in the 2D example above.
-Adding such media-adapted, and potentially highly irregular, grid blocks is straightforward and does not induce any complications in the multiscale solver; the coarse-grid partitioning can still be represented as a vector of cell indices and basis functions are still defined over connected collections of fine-grid cells.
-The interested reader is referred to Aarnes et al. (2006b) for a more detailed discussion of media-adapted coarse grids.
+Such comparisons are presented in Figs. 6 and 7 and show good correspondence between the results; in particular, we see that the multiscale method is able to capture the correct water breakthrough in all wells.